Friday, April 26, 2024

 Western Otaku usually still have a limited perspective on Anime

 Last October, when the Pluto Anime went up on Netflix was the first time I ever watched any Anime of the Atom or Astro Boy franchise.
 I liked it a lot.
-But it’s interesting to think about.
+So it’s interesting to think about why that is.

 I’ve been considering myself enough into Anime to call myself an Otaku since late 2016.
 This followed an increasing interest in Anime that went back to at least 2014.
 But I’ve kind of had some limited interest in Anime most of my life since I first caught DiC dubbed episodes of Sailor Moon on Sunday mornings in 1996.
 Yet it wasn’t till late 2023 I finally watched something featuring the character who arguably started it all.